Essar shareholders try to block buyout, say price too low

-LONDON Minority investors in Essar Energy ESSR.L have teamed up and appointed a lawyer to head off a forced takeover by its majority owner at a price they say undervalues the company.
+LONDON, April 11 Minority investors in Essar Energy have teamed up and appointed a lawyer to head off a forced takeover by its majority owner at a price they say undervalues the company.

 Essar Global Fund Ltd. (EGFL) has offered 70 pence per share for the 22 percent of Essar Energy it does not own.
 Other Essar Energy shareholders and independent directors say the figure is too low.